nestybox/sysbox/README.md

 bug fixes, or feature additions.
 Please see the [contribution guidelines](CONTRIBUTING.md) and [developer's guide](docs/developers-guide/README.md) for more info.

-## Filing Issues

-We apologize for any problems in Sysbox or its documentation, and we appreciate people filing issues that help us improve the software.

-Please see the [contribution guidelines](CONTRIBUTING.md) for info on how to report issues.

 ## Troubleshooting & Support

 Refer to the [Troubleshooting document](docs/user-guide/troubleshoot.md)